UNC-Libraries/cdm-metadata-extractor/README.md

 USAGE:
 This script needs to be run from the command line.
-Requires the --alias option (which tells it what collection to inspect).
+Requires the alias argument (which tells it what collection to inspect).

-php cdminspect --alias=cdmalias
+php build_xml_input.php cdmalias

 e.g.:
-php cdminspect --alias=unctshirts
+php build_xml_input.php unctshirts

 ### build_colldb.php
 This script attempts to build an SQLite DB from xml file created with build_xml_input.php.
 The SQLite DB will help with migration processes (downloading files via CDM API, building METS representation, metadata remediation).